chiangs/remix-starter/README.md

 ### Additional / TODO

+  ***Note on running tests:*** Tests will break on routes using useLoaderData.
+This repo is waiting on an official example from Kent C. Dodds.

 - SASS/SCSS: It is possible to setup SASS/SCSS with this project, however with CSS variables and other modern APIs, vanilla CSS is usually enough.
 Reference [Best practices](https://remix.run/docs/en/v1/guides/styling#css-ecosystem-and-performance) & [Setting up SASS with Remix](https://devtools.tech/blog/setting-up-sass-with-remix-run---rid---lXDyMjDSdDZDXxNcJ2ep)
 - [Optimistic UI](https://remix.run/docs/en/v1.1.3/guides/optimistic-ui).
 Remix can help you build optimistic UI with useTransition and useFetcher.
 - SEO (sitemap).
 At the time of writing this, there is no native Remix method of generating a sitemap.
 There is ongoing discussion and potential options for current use [here](https://github.com/remix-run/remix/issues/741).